-A loyal customer base is what helps a business set sail and slowly expanding that audience base requires a fresh set of ideas.
+A loyal customer base is what helps a business set sail.
+Slowly expanding that audience base requires a fresh set of ideas.
 This write-up aims at educating readers about tackling marketing trends and acing digital marketing with the abovementioned strategies.

-Did you fix any marketing challenge in your business recently?
+Did you fix any marketing problems in your business recently?
 Please share your tips in the comments.